nvdla/doc/doc/roadmap.rst

 The second set of deliverables will add many of the tools that are needed for full system simulation.
 A C-model has the performance to run full networks and during this period we will also add drivers, a test application, and compilers to map any network to NVDLA.

-Whereas the large configuration of NVDLA was mostly focussed on performance and features, the second and small configuration will demonstrate low power and small area.
+Whereas the full-precision configuration of NVDLA was mostly focussed on performance and features, the second and small configuration will demonstrate low power and small area.

 |